Loading...

 Optima Health, Lead Occupational Health Physician | The Society of Occupational Medicine

-Process length: up to 2 weeks
+Process length: up to one week

-Optima Health is our occupational health services provider.
-The occupational health check can take up to two weeks, sometimes longer, depending on your medical circumstances.
+Once you have completed the online form, the occupational health check can take up to one week, sometimes longer, depending on your medical circumstances.

 Your new team will be in contact to make arrangements for your first day.
 We look forward to having you on board!